 The production took place in three stages.
 Scientists studied several dozen types of plastic and chose PETS (polyethylene terephthalate copolymer with the addition of carbon fiber).
-It had high strength, adhesion, and a low shrinkage coefficient.
+It had high strength, adhesion and a low shrinkage coefficient.

 Modern mass-produced printer models are significantly limited in volume and can create structures with dimensions of about 1x1 meter, which is clearly not enough for printing full-scale hulls of sufficiently large sizes.
-A unique 5-coordinate milling machine with numerical control, which is used in KSRC for processing ship models and has a working volume of up to 12*3*1.75 meters, was used as a basis.
+A unique 5-coordinate milling machine with numerical control, which is used in KGNTs for processing ship models and has a working volume of up to 12*3*1.75 meters, was used as a basis.

 Enterprise specialists emphasized that they plan to further develop and use additive technologies for the serial production of marine equipment and drones.